Yahoo may restructure media unit - Re/code

 Yahoo's board members have to yet decide whether to sell Yahoo's core business, which includes Mail, its sports sites, and advertising technology.

-The company is in the process of deciding whether to continue with the spinoff of its $30 billion (£20 billion) stake in Chinese e-commerce company Alibaba Group Holdings Ltd (BABA.N).
+The company is in the process of deciding whether to continue with the spinoff of its $30 billion stake in Chinese e-commerce company Alibaba Group Holdings Ltd.

 (Reporting by Subrat Patnaik in Bengaluru; Editing by Don Sebastian)